ZmnSCPxj-jr/swap-in-potentiam/doc/swap-in-potentiam.md

 >     By being forced to use hardened derivation, Alice then cannot create a
 >     "watch-only wallet" that knows only the root public key;
 >     hardened derivation requires knowledge of the root private key.
->     Mandating the use of some tweak would also prevent Alice from using a
+>     Mandating the use of some non-identity tweak would thus prevent Alice
->     watch-only wallet.
+>     from using a watch-only wallet.
 >     Making the tweak optional would be additional complication to the
 >     protocol.
 >   * Similarly if the tweak were derived by Diffie-Hellman between